 While smoking, patients’ gums typically become more hardened, as a protection against the inhaled smoke.
 In addition, the gums can shrink and become recessed due to smoking, which can cause problems with the fit of your dentures.

 When patients quit smoking, the dentures’ plastic can irritate the sensitive gum tissues and cause additional bleeding or discomfort.

 In addition, once a patient ends a long smoking habit, the gum tissues often go through a regenerative process to restore the softer outer gum layer.
 Once the gums have healed, the dentures will likely need to be re-fit to the new shape of the patient’s alveolar ridge.

 Longer Recovery Time

-Nicotine, an addictive substance found in cigarettes, constricts the blood vessels in your mouth and body which means blood supply to your gums is limited.
+Nicotine, an addictive substance found in cigarettes, constricts the blood vessels in your mouth and body which means the blood supply to your gums is limited.

-Restricted blood flow means that healing time for gingivitis or other periodontal infections takes longer and increases the smokers’ risk of developing advanced periodontal disease.
+Restricted blood flow means that the healing time for gingivitis or other periodontal infections takes longer and increases the smokers’ risk of developing advanced periodontal disease.

 Keeping your gums healthy and infection-free is even more important when wearing dentures.

 Our team recommends that dentures always be removed and cleaned at the end of the day before going to bed.
 This gives your gums a break from contact with the oral appliance and helps clean off any food debris or bacteria from the outer surface of the dentures.

 In addition, wearing dentures all day and night can increase the rate of bone tissue loss in the jaw, which is, unfortunately, an expected occurrence after tooth loss.